 Yes, exactly, I don’t belong to this reality so I’m back from the future!

-Actually, I’ve just interviewed the creator of Back to the Future, Bob Gale, and I wonder if he ever saw your video clip…
+Actually, I recently interviewed the creator of Back to the Future Bob Gale, and I wonder if he ever saw your video…

 Oh, wow!
 Yes, tell him that you spoke with us!